mihaeu/hotshowers.org/README.md

 Using type hints for return values and parameters is mandatory.

+### Git commit messages

+Messages have to meet the following requirements:

+1. Separate subject from body with a blank line
+2. Limit the subject line to 50 characters
+3. Capitalize the subject line
+4. Do not end the subject line with a period
+5. Use the imperative mood in the subject line
+6. Wrap the body at 72 characters
+7. Use the body to explain what and why vs. how

+For more info check out Chris Beams excellent post on [How to write a Git Commit Message](http://chris.beams.io/posts/git-commit/)

 ## Code Quality

  - Line Coverage has to be at least 95%, but usually there shouldn't be any reason to drop below 100%